Graph Neural Networks Powered by Encoder Embedding for Improved Node Learning: Theoretical Motivation

 To empirically validate this hypothesis, we visualize the evolution of node embeddings for both GG and the vanilla GNN during training on a DC-SBM graph.
 As illustrated in Figure~\ref{fig:visualization}, the impact of our warm-starting strategy is immediately apparent.
-GG (top row) begins at Epoch 0 with some discernible community structure (ARI = 0.05), visually confirming that it starts in a "promising region" of the embedding space.
+GG (top row) begins at epoch 0 with some discernible community structure (ARI = 0.05), visually confirming that it starts in a "promising region" of the embedding space.
 Then it rapidly refines this structure, converging in only 1,800 epochs to a high-quality partition with an ARI of 0.32.
 In comparison, the randomly initialized GNN (bottom row) starts from a completely unstructured state (ARI = 0.00).
 Its learning trajectory is substantially slower, showing negligible improvement even by Epoch 1000 (ARI = 0.01).
-Ultimately, it requires a much longer training process (8,180 epochs) to reach a significantly inferior solution (ARI = 0.26).
+Ultimately, it requires a much longer training process (8,180 epochs) to reach a slightly inferior solution (ARI = 0.26).
+This side-by-side comparison offers an empirical justification for our approach.

-This side-by-side comparison offers an intuitive justification for our approach.
-By employing GEE as the initial node feature representation, owing to its statistically grounded formulation and its convergence to latent positions under random graph models~\cite{shen2022one}, the method provides high-quality initial embeddings that capture the global structural properties of the graph.
-This strong initialization significantly benefits the subsequent neural network optimization process, enabling faster convergence and improved final results.
-In doing so, it effectively circumvent the challenges posed by the rugged and non-convex optimization landscape typical of GNN training.
+It is worth noting that, in principle, one could use any node embedding as an initialization for GNNs, including spectral embeddings, node2vec, or other representation-learning methods, since they all provide node features with certain theoretical guarantees.
+Intuitively, these warm starts should offer benefits similar to GEE; and theoretically, using any statistically consistent feature initialization ensures that the subsequent neural network refinement remains consistent as well under a proper random graph model.

+However, the main limitation is computational cost: many of these embeddings require expensive matrix factorizations or optimization procedures already.
+In practice, it is often more efficient to simply train a GNN multiple times with random initializations and select the best outcome, than to compute a costly embedding solely for warm-starting.
+In contrast, GEE is both theoretically grounded and computationally lightweight, making it a practical initialization method for large-scale graphs.